-Although the car was initially loaned to Moss it became is personal car a year later as shown in the log book.
+Although the car was initially loaned to Moss it became his personal car a year later as shown in the logbook.
 Primarily LVC was intended to be used as transport between events but it was also used for rallying and racing.
 The picture here shows the car competing in the 1952 Daily Express rally wearing number 216 with Moss driving and John Cooper in the passenger seat.

 LVC was then purchased by Mr Harry Burton in 1984.
-The car remained in its modified state as restored by Mr Balls and was used for some years into the 1990's.
-Mr Burton was a keen Jaguar enthusiast and of course recognised that this was a car of some significance and history.
-As such, after a few years enjoying the car, he set about retuning this special XK120 to its standard state.
+The car remained in its modified state as restored by Mr Balls and was used for some years into the 1990s.
+Mr Burton was a keen Jaguar enthusiast and of course, recognised that this was a car of some significance and history.
+As such, after a few years of enjoying the car, he set about returning this special XK120 to its standard state.
 He can really be credited with saving LVC, helping preserve an important part of Jaguar's motoring history.

-Restoring an XK chassis is never an easy task but LVC's proved to be a real challenge given its extensive modifications and alterations.
+Restoring an XK chassis is never an easy task but LVCs proved to be a real challenge given its extensive modifications and alterations.
 Most of the rear structure had been cut away and replaced to allow fitment of the E-Type subframe and all of this had to be removed, without upsetting the geometry of the chassis and then the correct parts reinstated.
 Once the rear suspension was back to XK120 specification we set about a number of minor repairs due to corrosion and the odd bodged historic repair.
 There were many distinctive features of the chassis which were left in place to acknowledge the chassis history.
-In particular there are a number of unused brackets and a flange running right the way around the chassis to which the undertray constructed by Mr Balls used to attach.
+In particular, several unused brackets and a flange are running right the way around the chassis to which the undertray constructed by Mr Balls used to attach.
 After work was completed on the chassis, we stripped LVC down carefully, removed the body from the 'replacement' chassis and, after 25 years, reunited the body with its original chassis!
 From there, we rebuilt the car using the original parts and in line with Burton senior's restoration.